GuiltyPartyUK/TreeChopping/README.md

 Created using unity 6.

-Adds tree colliders within a radius of the player as he/she moves around your game world.
+Adds and removes tree colliders within a radius of the player as he/she moves around your game world.
 Upon felling a tree, a prefab of the same treee will be instantiated, a collider and rigidbody be added and configured and the original tree is removed from the terrain.

 To Use: